ThomasKlijnman/HelloID-SA-Graph-forms/README.md

 # HelloID Service Automation Repository

-Welcome to the Service Automation Forms repository!
+Welcome to the HelloID Service Automation repository!
 This repository serves as a public hub for various use cases and examples of service automation forms leveraging the Microsoft Graph API without the need for specific PowerShell modules.

 ## About
 This repository contains a collection of service automation forms designed for different use cases.
 The forms showcase the uniformity the Microsoft Graph API directly through HTTPS requests, allowing for a more streamlined and accessible approach compared to using multiple and different PowerShell modules, which all require a different kind of authorization.